 A breast reduction commonly requires removal of breast tissue volume and loose skin.
 The gland is sutured closed after re-arrangement of tissues.
 In doing so, we are often able to create a "lifted" effect.

 This is called an augmentation mastopexy and is a complex procedure where the need for this is tailored individually to each patient.
 We would be aiming at augmenting the breast by inserting an implant.
 A certain degree of "lift" will be achieved by this.
 We can tighten the skin over the top if you have spare loose skin, thereby further "lifting" the breast by removing some of this loose skin.

 This will depend how much work is required - a very large reduction vs a very small reduction/lift.
 If you fit the criteria you may be eligible for government medicare and/or health fund.
 If you do not, you may be required to pay cosmetic hospital fees which are not covered by your health fund.

-- Every operation will carry both surgical and anaesthetic risks and will be discussed during your consultation.
 If you are on any blood thinning and heart or lung related medications this may be an indication that you are not as fit as you can be for this type of aesthetics surgery, and may place you at a higher risk of post-operative complications (eg. bleeding, wound breakdown and blood clots in your legs/lungs).